canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

   {"url": "http://10.160.219.1/ui-kafka-ui-k8s"}}'
 ```

-Based on the output, in this deployment, the UI is available at `"http://10.160.219.1/ui-kafka-ui-k8s`, which can be accessed using a web browser.
+Based on the output example above, the UI is available at the `"http://10.160.219.1/ui-kafka-ui-k8s` address, which can be accessed using a web browser.

 Once opened in the web browser, you should see an authentication page prompting for username and password, in which you can use the `admin` username and the password configured before to log in.